Who1sthatdude/Lexer/README.md

 * if(bool statement) { operations block }

 ## Typization:
 StopLang provides strong typization.
-In order to create a identifier first you have to specify it's type.
+In order to create an identifier first you have to specify it's type.
 For example: **int a, bool b, double c**